10 Information Technology Stocks With Whale Alerts In Today's Session - Advanced Micro Devices (NASDAQ:AM

 - Premium/Option Price: The price of the contract.

-• For QCOM (NASDAQ:QCOM), we notice a call option sweep that happens to be bullish, expiring in 2 day(s) on May 1, 2026.
-This event was a transfer of 95 contract(s) at a $157.50 strike.
-This particular call needed to be split into 4 different trades to become filled.
-The total cost received by the writing party (or parties) was $57.8K, with a price of $610.0 per contract.
-There were 1222 open contracts at this strike prior to today, and today 3967 contract(s) were bought and sold.
+• For CRDO (NASDAQ:CRDO), we notice a call option sweep that happens to be bullish, expiring in 3 day(s) on May 8, 2026.
+This event was a transfer of 941 contract(s) at a $200.00 strike.
+This particular call needed to be split into 3 different trades to become filled.
+The total cost received by the writing party (or parties) was $656.2K, with a price of $710.0 per contract.
+There were 1331 open contracts at this strike prior to today, and today 2384 contract(s) were bought and sold.

-• Regarding APLD (NASDAQ:APLD), we observe a call option trade with bearish sentiment.
-It expires in 50 day(s) on June 18, 2026.
-Parties traded 200 contract(s) at a $35.00 strike.
-The total cost received by the writing party (or parties) was $80.0K, with a price of $400.0 per contract.
-There were 3894 open contracts at this strike prior to today, and today 2467 contract(s) were bought and sold.
+• Regarding INTC (NASDAQ:INTC), we observe a put option trade with bearish sentiment.
+It expires in 255 day(s) on January 15, 2027.
+Parties traded 74 contract(s) at a $70.00 strike.
+The total cost received by the writing party (or parties) was $54.3K, with a price of $735.0 per contract.
+There were 2803 open contracts at this strike prior to today, and today 1993 contract(s) were bought and sold.

-• Regarding INTC (NASDAQ:INTC), we observe a put option trade with neutral sentiment.
-It expires in 170 day(s) on October 16, 2026.
-Parties traded 90 contract(s) at a $80.00 strike.
-The total cost received by the writing party (or parties) was $97.2K, with a price of $1080.0 per contract.
-There were 501 open contracts at this strike prior to today, and today 2227 contract(s) were bought and sold.
+• Regarding MSFT (NASDAQ:MSFT), we observe a put option trade with neutral sentiment.
+It expires in 3 day(s) on May 8, 2026.
+Parties traded 300 contract(s) at a $407.50 strike.
+The total cost received by the writing party (or parties) was $108.9K, with a price of $363.0 per contract.
+There were 750 open contracts at this strike prior to today, and today 1616 contract(s) were bought and sold.